nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * The search for phone number and email are case-sensitive and must be an exact match. e.g. `9123456` will not match `91234567` and `johndoe@example` does not match `johndoe@example.com`
-* At least one of the parameters must be specified.

 Examples:
 * `findp n/Alex david` returns `Alex Yeoh`, `David Li`<br>